Merced River Trail

 The Planning Department established a partnership with Miran Day, a landscape architecture professor at California Polytechnic State University-San Luis Obispo, through which 15 undergraduate landscape architecture students spent the Spring 2019 academic quarter working on the Merced River Trail.
 Under Professor Day’s instruction, students collaborated with Planning Department staff and stakeholders from both the Mariposa community and the MRT’s federal partners to generate ideas that articulate the region’s culture through recreational programming.
 Students researched the diverse human and environmental experiences that have historically animated the Merced River corridor, and explored ways of interpreting it through features like public art, landscape improvements, and trail amenities.
 Students also explored ways of aligning recreational programming with strategies to both promote restoration from and reduce risk of wildfire in the river canyon.

 This partnership offered students a unique and compelling educational experience, while providing the MRT project partnership with innovative and bold ideas from one of the nation’s finest landscape architecture programs.
 On June 3, 2019 the students presented their final projects at the Briceburg Visitor Center.
 That evening, the Upper Merced River Watershed Council sponsored an event to celebrate the trail, during which the student’s work was showcased and commented upon by trail advocates.
-The student work will continue to stimulate community enthusiasm for the project, provoking discussion and new thinking around the trail’s opportunities and constraints while serving as the foundation for future interpretation and creative placemaking work in the river corridor.

 View the studio’s final deliverables here.